by Chris Wayan, 2004-2017 (Abyssia was a long time coming)

 Also, the coast begins to green a little.
 We're entering the monsoon belt now.
 Winter rains are negligible (at sea level) but summers get so hot that thunderstorms become a significant source of rain.
 Grass and scattered trees along this shore, even away from creeks; it looks vaguely African.

 As we near 10° north, the mountains grow even taller.
 The coast swings west.
 You can't see it--a wall miles high is in your way--but there's no desert on the back side now.
 The southernmost Marianas are a peninsula winding into open sea, getting rainstorms from both sides.
 No dry side now!
 Forest lines the shore.
 Dense green cloud-forests up the slopes, climbing nearly 4km up--and that's only to the shoulders of the peaks ahead.
 White streaks of waterfalls.
 Above the clouds, fern-fells This is the climax of the great range; Mt Nero rises well over 5 km (17,000'), high enough for glaciers, here nere the equator.
-Beyond stands the real monster: Mt Challenger, tallest mountain in the world at 6120 meters 6120 m (20,100'), comparable to Mt Denali on Earth.
+Beyond stands the real monster: Mt Challenger, tallest mountain in the world at 6120 meters (20,100'), comparable to Mt Denali on Earth.
 With one difference: it rises directly from the sea.
-Base to top, nothing on Earth is that tall; maybe a few Himalayan peaks like Nanga Parbat, Annapurna and Dhaulagiri come close.
+Base to top, is any peak on Earth that tall?
+Maybe a few Himalayan peaks like Nanga Parbat, Annapurna and Dhaulagiri come close.
 Very few.